VictorRibeiroLima/marco-polo-rs/README.md

 # Env config

 ### Env files
-You should use the .env.example file as a template to create your own .env file.
+You should use the .example.env file as a template to create your own .env file.

 ### Database